-Since gaining control of 18 supply centers takes a long time, players may agree beforehand to stop the game at a certain time.
+Since gaining control of 18 Supply Centers can take quite a long time, players may agree beforehand to stop the game at a certain time.
 Players may agree to regard the player who has the most pieces on the board at that time as the winner.